marcosgambeta/qt5xhb-v1/README.md

 ## To contact the developer

-Send you message to: marcosgambeta AT outlook DOT com
+Send your message to: marcosgambeta AT outlook DOT com

 ## More info and extra content